google/zetasql/docs/string_functions.md

           precision specifies the
           minimum number of digits to be written.
 If the value to be written is shorter than this number, the result is padded with trailing zeros.
-          The value is not truncated even if the result is longer.
+          The value isn't truncated even if the result is longer.
 A precision of 0 means that no character is written for the value 0.</li>
       <li>For specifiers `%a`, `%A`, `%e`, `%E`, `%f`, and `%F`: this is the
           number of digits to be printed after the decimal point.
 The default